TjMarshall181/NumMethodsMATLAB/README.md

 # NumMethodsMATLAB
 __________________________________________________
-This directory contains various algorithms to perform various numerical methods for engineering application.
+This directory contains various algorithms to perfor numerical methods for engineering application.

 * Each algorithm is run through MATLAB and have been created for learning purposes as well as conventional purposes.